Arctic Security Conference 2026

 Sami Nurmi, Deputy Chief of Staff on Strategy, Finnish Defense Forces

-Caroline Hoefsmith, Lead Officer Arctic, NATO Maritime Command
+Caroline Hoefsmit, Lead Officer Arctic, NATO Maritime Command

-Commentary: Gabriella Gricius, Postdoctoral Fellow, University of Konstanz & Senior Fellow, The Arctic Institute
+Commentary: Gabriella Gricius, Associate Professor of Strategy at the Norwegian Military Academy & Senior Fellow, The Arctic Institute